saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - select then manipulate.

 ### NodeList, HTMLCollection, arrays of objects
--
+- TBD

 ### document selectors

-document.URL: URL of the webpage.

-document.links: all links on the web page. document.body document.head
+document.URL: URL of the webpage. document.links: all links on the web page. document.body document.head

 var tag = document.getDocumentById("highlight");

-- on console, tag will be printed as an html element, but it is a JavaScript object.
+- On console, tag will be printed as an html element, but it is a JavaScript object.
-- do a console.dir(tag);
+- Do a console.dir(tag);

-querySelector(): selects first matching element.
+**querySelector()**: selects first matching element.

-querySelectorAll(): selects all matching elements.
+**querySelectorAll()**: selects all matching elements.

 ### Dom manipulation
-Separation of concern: style is defined in CSS file and toggled in js.
+**Separation of concern**: style is defined in CSS file and toggled in js.
 You should avoid direct style changes in js.

-### change style of element
+### Change style of element
 We can add style manually for eg tag.style.border etc, but we generally use classes.
-- add remove class.
+- Add remove class.
-- change content of a tag.
+- Change content of a tag.
-- change attributes like href, src etc.
+- Change attributes like href, src etc.

 1. Define a class in CSS file. eg
 .my- class {